 Is Your Child Getting Enough REM Sleep?

 Subluxation simply means being stuck on the gas pedal.
-When you’re stuck on the gas pedal too much all day, every day and you can’t get over the line to get to sleep or it takes you too long to get into a deep sleep, that’s when this becomes a vicious cycle.
+When you’re stuck on the gas pedal too much all day, every day and you can’t get over the line to get to sleep or it takes too long to get into a deep sleep, that’s when the vicious cycle begins.
 When you get a bad night’s sleep, the next day is stressful and difficult because you’re tired and cranky.
 Then it starts to compound, snowball and leave us in a lot of trouble.

 Chiropractic Adjustments Are Key!

-That’s why we see sleep as such a common secondary challenge with ADHD, sensory processing disorder, our spectrum and anxiety kiddos.
+That’s why we see sleep as such a common secondary challenge with ADHD, sensory processing disorder, and anxiety kiddos.

-So if your child is not sleeping and struggling to fall asleep, stay asleep, get quality sleep or all of those, the number one thing to do is find out if they are stuck in this parasympathetic overdrive.
+If your child is struggling to fall asleep, stay asleep, get good quality sleep, or all of those, the number one thing to do is find out if they are stuck in this parasympathetic overdrive.

-Chiropractors can find that stress and we make gentle easy adjustments to release that tension.
-When you release that tension that has built up over time, not only do you get the stress out of the way, we have a unique, different approach than even most chiropractors and we know exactly where to make adjustments to stimulate the calming, sleeping (it’s called the Vagus Nerve) side of the nervous system.
+Chiropractors find that stress and make gentle, easy adjustments to release that tension.
+When we release that tension that has built up over time, not only do we get the stress out of the way, we are also able to stimulate the vagus nerve which is the calming, sleeping side of the nervous system.

 Why Natural Sleep Remedies Are Not Enough

-Now I love these two little M guys.
-We’ve got magnesium in our house.
-If our kids have a busy time, they might get adjustments, magnesium, and some essential oils to help them at nighttime.
-But here’s why those things really work well for the Ebel kiddos… when your nervous system is balanced and in a good place, so is your absorption.
 Magnesium and melatonin will have a short-term effect on improving sleep for many adults and kids, but then it fades just like a medication.
-Medications do work a lot of times in a short period of time, unfortunately, medications come with a whole host of other side effects most of the time, whereas magnesium and melatonin generally don’t have as high of a side effect profile.
+Medications do work a lot for a short period of time, unfortunately, medications usually come with a whole host of other side effects, whereas magnesium and melatonin generally don’t have as high of a side effect profile.

 So many of these sleep issues are neurogenic and when the nervous system is jammed up like that, so is the gut.
-That’s why so many of these kids have these challenges within their gut.
-So even if you take a load of magnesium or melatonin, it may not get in and have the same effect on your child.
+That’s why so many of these kids also have these challenges within their gut.
+So even if you give your child magnesium or melatonin, it may not be able to get into their gut and have the same impact as it should.

 Sleep is crucial.
 Stress is common.
 Too much stress in today’s world is also very common, but it’s not normal to struggle with sleep.

-The adjustments to relieve and get rid of that stress on the nervous system are the things that have helped thousands of patients sleep better through PWC over the years and across thousands of other chiropractic offices everywhere.
+The adjustments to relieve and get rid of that stress on the nervous system are the things that have helped thousands of patients sleep better across thousands of other chiropractic offices everywhere.
 Please check PX Docs to find your local Pediatric Experience Chiropractor.
 Let us help you get your kiddo to bed so then you can get to bed and get a better night’s sleep as well.
-God bless be well, let us help.
+God bless and be well.